-Despite the extensive educational infrastructure. enrollment patterns across agricultural disciplines reveal persistent gender disparities that shape future workforce composition.
+Despite the extensive educational infrastructure, enrollment patterns across agricultural disciplines reveal persistent gender disparities that shape future workforce composition.
 According to the AISHE reports (2017-2021) gender distribution in major sectors such as Agriculture, Engineering, Law, and Physical Education exhibits the lowest levels of female participation.
 In her article, "Advancing Gender Equity in Agricultural Education: Policy Imperatives and Strategic Recommendations for India's Future", Dr. Seema Jaggi highlights progress in female enrollment while underscoring challenges like geographical disparities and the need for targeted interventions to ensure equitable participation across regions.

-To analyse this issue, we will examine all enrollment trends for undergraduate, postgraduate, and PhD courses across various disciplines, focusing on Agricultural programs, Horticulture, Sericulture, Forestry, Agribusiness Management, and Agricultural Engineering.
+To analyse this issue, we will examine all enrollment trends from the AISHE (All India Survey of Higher Education) data for undergraduate, postgraduate, and PhD courses across various disciplines, focusing on Agricultural programs, Horticulture, Sericulture, Forestry, Agribusiness Management, and Agricultural Engineering.